jzajpt/grouping/README.md

 * same_phone - matches records with the same phone number
 * same_email_or_phone - matches records with the same email address OR the same phone number

+## Test suite

+The program contains test-suite, to run it:

+    $ rake test